tsunami416604/azure-docs.hu-hu/articles/media-services/azure-media-player/azure-media-player-options.md

 ### <a name="other-options"></a>egyéb beállítások ###

-A `<video>` címkén további beállítások is megadhatók a JSON `data-setup` -t használó paraméter használatával.
+A címkén további beállítások is megadhatók a JSON-t `<video>` használó `data-setup` paraméter használatával.
 `<video ... data-setup='{"nativeControlsForTouch": false}'>`

 #### <a name="nativecontrolsfortouch"></a>nativeControlsForTouch ####